schlomer/ripper/README.md

 6. Click Query and you should see some results with Contact FirstName starting with Joh and having ages greater than 0 ...
 See RipExample.Lib.Core/ContactData.cs for the first and last name arrays used to randomly populate the Contacts container

+## Container Partition Keys and ID Paths
+When creating a container, a partition key path and ID path need to be provided.
+JSON Pointer notation is used.
+For the examples, Phone is partitioned by /ContactId and has /Id for the ID path.
+In this release, partition key and ID members must be strings.
+The partition key and ID combination must be unique within a container.

+Example Phone JSON:

+{
+  "Id": "b1358f046683473e8f783950a82f538a",
+  "ContactId": "3d6fb736d4804bf5959c739a403721d8",
+  "Type": "Work",
+  "Number": "555-694-0317"
+}

+Partition Key Path: /ContactId
+Id Path: /Id

 **More information to come.
 In the meantime, check it out!
 Suggestions and improvements are always welcome.**